Setting user IDs

 User IDs should be set for each of your users.
-These should never change per user and be readily accessible when a user opens the app.
-A database ID or a hashed email address/username is usually a good reference to use.
-We strongly recommend providing this identifier as it will allow you to:
+These should be unchanging and accessible when a user opens the app.
+Naming your user IDs correctly from the start is one of the most crucial steps when setting up user IDs.
+We strongly suggest using the Braze standard of UUIDs and GUIDs (detailed below).
+We also strongly recommend providing this identifier as it will allow you to:

 - Track your users across devices and platforms, improving the quality of your behavioral and demographic data.

-If such an identifier is not available, Braze will assign a unique identifier to your users, but you will lack the capabilities above.
-You should avoid setting User IDs for users who lack a unique identifier that is tied to them as an individual.
+If such an identifier is not available, Braze will assign a unique identifier to your users, but you will lack the capabilities listed for user IDs.
+You should avoid setting user IDs for users for whom you lack a unique identifier that is tied to them as an individual.
 Passing a device identifier offers no benefit versus the automatic anonymous user tracking Braze offers by default.

 You should make the following call as soon as the user is identified (generally after logging in) in order to set the user ID: